hpides/End-to-end-ML-System-Benchmark/README.md

 ```

 To intialize a benchmark, initialize an instance of the *Benchmark* class.
 It requires two string parameters, *db_file*, and *description (optional)*.
+The metrics are listed in a dictionary that will then be used by the benchmark class.

 ```
 import time